ssalonen/openhab2-addons/addons/binding/org.openhab.binding.modbus/README.md

     }

     // Write-only entry: thing is child of tcp directly.
 No readStart etc. need to be defined.
-    Thing data holding5write [ writeStart="5", writeValueType="int16", writeType="holding" ]
+    // Note that the openHAB state might differ from the physical slave since it is not refreshed at all Thing data holding5write [ writeStart="5", writeValueType="int16", writeType="holding" ] }
-}
 ```